Toniq-Labs/ic-fungible-token/README.md

 # ic-fungible-token
 Basic Fungible/Stackable Token Standard for the IC.
-Find below the specification, types used and entrypoints.
+Find below the specification, types used and entry points.
 In future, we want to also explore a secondary more advanced token standard that aligns more with Ethereum's ERC1155 (multi-token standard)

 ## Rationale
 There are a number of proposed standards for tokens on the IC - below is my proposal for a **basic fungible token**.
 Find below listed the core differences between this token standard and others proposed, as well as my rationale:

 1. We use the **AccountIdentifier** as unique token addresses as it better matches with what is being used throughout the ecosystem (exchanges and NNS).
-2. This standard is based on **Ethereum's ERC20** as more developers would be use to this standard, improving developer adoption
+2. This standard is based on **Ethereum's ERC20** as more developers would be accustomed to this standard, improving developer adoption
 3. We removed the **approve call in-favour of the increase/decrease Allowance**.
-This is a well known issue with the ERC20 standard, and non-standard calls were added.
+This is a well-known issue with the ERC20 standard, and non-standard calls were added.
 Instead of adding a broken call from the outset, we'll go straight to the improved allowance model.
 4. All metadata has been moved to a **single Metadata type** to keep like data together in a single object, and allow for an additional `metadata()` call.
 5. For allowances, we store the **Principal as the spender** as opposed to the AccountIdentifier due to the way addresses work on the IC

 ## Interface Specification
-The ic-fungible-token standard requires the following data types/public entry points:
+The ic-fungible-token standard requires the following public entry points:

 ```
 type Token = actor {